 Although re-framing won’t eliminate your stress or make all of the negatives go away, it will change how you perceive it.
 And that will reduce the effect the negatives have on you and your health.

 Want help with this strategy?
-Get your free copy of 5-Minute Stress Solutions for proven mindset and stress management strategies (including this one) to help you drastically reduce stress levels, gain control of your thoughts, and become more mentally resilient.
+Grab your copy of 5-Minute Stress Solutions for proven mindset and stress management strategies (including this one) that will increase your stress resilience, create a calm mind and give you more control of your emotions.

 Stress Relief Exercise #3: Reset Your Physical + Mental State